 What does it take to drive apparently ordinary human beings to murder?
 In a BBC season of groundbreaking original movies, Murder in Mind takes viewers on a journey into the psyches of a disparate collection of killers.
 Exploring the psychology behind the darkest and yet most compelling crime of murder, each of the seven movies explores the ultimate crime through the eyes of the murderer and asks, not whodunit? but whydunit?
 Cold, calculating and in search of the perfect crime, each killer selects a different method of murder.
 From euthanasia, contract killing, vigilantes, accidental murder, to the bewildering act of sleepwalking, there is no set formula to the chilling thrillers, only one common theme: death in "suspicious" circumstances.
 "Murder should be about murderers," insists series creator Anthony Horowitz.
 "So our first rule was that the killer should take up most screen time.
 The murderer is the star, not just the plot mechanism."
 Some murderers appear to escape with

-25 years after her son commited a suicide as a result of school bullying, Jill Craig decides to take revenge on the bully that made her son kill himself, Scott Martin.
+25 years after her son commited suicide as a result of school bullying, Jill Craig decides to take revenge on the bully, Scott Martin.
 She employs the former bully's services for odd-jobs and pretends to befriend him over a period of many months while all the time setting him up for a murder.
 She shows him her jewellery in order to have his fingerprints on it then plants some of it in his shed, she even secretly changes her will in his favour to give him a motive.
 She then kills herself in such a way as to make it seem as though Scott Martin had murdered her and tried to make it look like suicide so he could inherit her money.
-And with her carefully engineered forensic evidence stacked against him he receives a life sentence for her ""murder"".
+With her carefully engineered forensic evidence stacked against him he receives a life sentence for her "murder".

-Three city dealers' scheme to siphon off money from their company's accounts is suspected by Simon's boss so he and his friends hire ageing hitman Terry Cameron to do away with him.
+Three city dealers' scheme to siphon off money from their company's accounts is suspected by Simon's boss so he and his friends hire aging hitman Terry Cameron to do away with him.
 Cameron requires payment only on completion of the job, but when the boss publicly dies of a heart attack the dealers decide there is no need to pay the hitman.
-Cameron then starts killing the dealers one-by-one as a penalty for non-payment.
+Cameron then starts killing the dealers one by one as a penalty for non-payment.

 Decent, hardworking and respectable, Sanjay Patel is a corner shop owner facing financial ruin when regularly forced to pay protection money to two local bullies.
 When one of the thugs, Ronnie Brown, turns up at the shop, brandishing a knife and demands 'his cash', Sanjay's actions leads to disastrous consequences.
 With the thug missing, the investigating officer immediately suspects the corner shop owner.
 But with very little evidence and no body, will Sanjay be declared innocent?